PX4/PX4-user_guide/en/sim_gazebo_classic/gazebo_vehicles.md

-# Gazebo Vehicles
+# Gazebo Classic Vehicles

-This topic lists/displays the vehicles supported by the PX4 [Gazebo](../sim_gazebo_classic/README.md) simulation and the `make` commands required to run them (the commands are run from a terminal in the **PX4-Autopilot** directory).
+This topic lists/displays the vehicles supported by the PX4 [Gazebo Classic](../sim_gazebo_classic/README.md) simulation and the `make` commands required to run them (the commands are run from a terminal in the **PX4-Autopilot** directory).

 Supported vehicle types include: mutirotors, VTOL, VTOL Tailsitter, Plane, Rover, Submarine/UUV.